 Without a common spoken language — or much need for one — we began.
-I learned how to make kohol (natural charcoal eyeliner), olive seed bracelets, intricate tassel knots on a Kuffieh (traditional male headwear) and ground wheat al raha (using a wheat grinder made from two circular stones).
+I learned how to make kohol (natural charcoal eyeliner), olive seed bracelets, intricate tassel knots on a Kuffieh (traditional male headwear) and al raha (using a wheat grinder made from two circular stones).
 Another woman, Amal, gave me a quick lesson on gallayet bandora, a Jordanian tomato-based dish, as we sat side by side over gas burners.

 While I had clumsy fingers and a few difficulties here and there, my real challenge of the day came when I attempted make shrak, their traditional flat bread.

 From a mound of worked dough, Um Asad pulled off perfectly sized rounds and laid them in a flour-dusted tin.
 Dan and I sat on the floor and watched her as she effortlessly tossed the dough to perfect thinness in a way that would make a pizza chef envious.

 Her hint: “Move your hands like a bicycle, continuously.
 Don’t stop.”